 The bonds related to the Bradley Lake project are general obligations of AEA and have a capital reserve fund backed by the moral obligation of the State of Alaska.
 All of the revenues derived by AEA from the operation of the Bradley Lake Project and all moneys, securities and funds (except the excess earnings fund), including a capital reserve fund, held or set aside are pledged and assigned to secure the payment of principal, redemption premium, if any, and interest on the Bradley Lake bonds.
 AEA has covenanted to notify the State Legislature of any failure to maintain the capital reserve fund at its required level.
 The bonds are further secured by bond insurance.
 AEA collects from each power purchaser a percentage share of annual project costs.
-The outstanding Bradley Lake Bonds mature annually each July 1 through the year 2021 with interest rates ranging from 5.5% to 7.25%.
+A portion of the outstanding Bradley Lake bonds mature annually each July 1 through the year 2021 with interest rates ranging from 5.0% to 6.25%.
+The bonds are comprised of current interest and capital appreciation bonds.